RoboJackets/robocup-software/docs/source/contributing.rst

    Creating new branch

 For RoboCup you should create a new branch for every new item you'd like to work on and for every bug or issue you have to fix.
 This ensures that the ``ros2`` branch stays clean.
-You should never solve more than one issue at a time.
+You should never solve more than one issue at a time. `Here <https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging>`_ is an additional resource for git branching.

 **Overall Workflow**